Competitors are putting aside their differences and teaming up to stop cross-network robocalls.

-In an effort to fight back against robocalls and other unwanted phone calls customers often receive, AT&T created this “analytics-based blocking program” — a system that allows the company to determine whether an incoming call is legitimate or part of a scam or other robocall scheme.
+As an “analytics-based blocking program,” Call Protect allows the company to determine whether an incoming call is legitimate or part of a scam or other robocall scheme.

-“[The program] examines more than 1.5 billion calls each day for patterns that indicate robocallers,” according to a press release.
+“[The program] examines more than 1.5 billion calls each day for patterns that indicate robocallers,” the company says.

 “It then drills down on suspicious activity that may be illegal or forbidden.
 One example is multiple short-duration calls to numbers on the National Do Not Call list.”

 Sprint’s Premium Caller ID

 Sprint is the only of the Big 4 wireless carriers that persists in charging customers for its robocall-blocking capabilities.
 Premium Caller ID runs $2.99/month.

 “The Sprint Premium Caller ID app displays robocallers’ category and fraud risk level — there are three categories and three different risk levels of low, medium and high,” according to a press release.

 “You will see displayed on your handset if an incoming call is from robocallers, spammers, or Caller ID spoofers.
 Then, the decision about whether to answer calls is in your hands.”